 The ways of environmental enrichment are usually divided into five groups.
 By combining these different types of enrichment together, monthly environmental enrichment plans and schedules are created, which many zoos implement in the daily care of animals.

 1. Social enrichment

-Cognitive enrichment allows animals to solve various tasks or play with new toys.
-The aim is to stimulate the mind, which is why animal training belongs here as well.
-Training session is a new experience for the animals and forces them to think and create connections and learn new behaviors.
+As part of cognitive enrichment, animals are allowed to solve various tasks or are offered new toys to play with.
+The goal is to stimulate the mind, which is why it also includes animal training, which is a new experience for the animals and forces them to think and make connections.

 Physical enrichment can mean relocating existing objects in the enclosure, as well as adding new objects to it.
 At the same time, new substrates are also added to the enclosures and rolling areas and mud pits are created.
 In order to use the territory of the enclosure as effectively as possible, different levels are created in them where the animal could climb.
 In addition, various resting and sheltering places are created (e.g. swings made of hoses).